retsyx/amity/hw/README.md

 After [initial installation](../README.md#initial-installation) of Amity, and before plugging in the HDMI connections, Amity must be configured to use Amity Fin.

-Select the 'Advanced' tab.
+In the Amity management UI, select the 'Advanced' tab.
 In the 'HDMI Splice' section press the 'Use with Amity Board' button.
-When done, The status line should read 'Configured for Amity Board'.
+When done, the status line should read 'Configured for Amity Board'.